A Leading Sub-GHz Wireless Mesh Network in a Module

 RIIM is designed to have direct cloud connection using protocols such as IPv6, UDP, CoAP and DTLS.
 Evidently, this eliminates the need for a dedicated gateway and offers direct end-to-end IP packet communication with end-to-end security.
 In addition, RIIM can operate in a local mode where no internet connection is used.

 A third use case that is common is to extend RIIM with an edge gateway which serves as a network entry point for devices talking to cloud services.
 You can then have an external cloud connection from the gateway device.
-For example, this is useful when the user intends to implement some edge-computational functions, thus decreasing latency.
-It can also be useful in case connection to the cloud is lost.
+For example, this is useful when the user intends to implement some edge-computational functions, thus decreasing latency and in case connection to the cloud is lost.

-Read more about connecting RIIM with an edge gateway in our application note below!
+Read more about connecting RIIM with an edge gateway in our application notes below

 Also visit Radiocrafts’ GitHub page for a sample code on how to connect a RIIM network to an edge computer.